DrSwad/vscode-cpp-class-completion/README.md

 You can customize the extension by modifying the following fields in settings:

 * `cppClassCompletion.keymaps`: Keymaps for most of the common STL classes are defined by default.
 But you can have your own through this setting.
 It needs to be an object with each key being the character that is being mapped.
-The corresponding value to each key is an object with two fields:
+The corresponding value for each key needs to be an object with following fields:
-  * class (required): The class name corresponding to that key character
+  * class (required): The class name corresponding to that character
-  * parameters (optional): Number of parameters for that class
+  * parameters (optional): Number of parameters for that class (Ignore if the number is not fixed)

   Default:
   ```